-If the programme does not meet the accreditation criteria, guidance will be provided by the Society of Biology on how the programme could meet the criteria.
-The programme will not normally be reconsidered for accreditation until a period of 12 months has elapsed from the date the stage two report is received by the HEI.
+If the programme does not meet the accreditation criteria, guidance will be provided by the Royal Society of Biology on how the programme could meet the criteria.
+The programme will not normally be reconsidered for accreditation until a period of 12 months has elapsed from the date the Stage Two Report is received by the HEI.
 For reconsideration, a full report will be required from the programme organisers explaining and documenting changes made to address each of the points made by the Accreditation Assessment Panel.
 If internal approval is required for the amendments, it would normally be expected that approval has been given before the programme is reconsidered.
-The Accreditation Assessment Panel shall decide whether or not a further site visit is required in order to make a recommendation to the Society of Biology Council.
+The Accreditation Assessment Panel shall decide whether or not a further site visit is required in order to make a recommendation to the Royal Society of Biology Accreditation Committee.

-The Society of Biology maintains an appeals procedure for HEIs that wish to challenge specific decisions, where they feel that an assessment was not conducted as it should have been and in a fair and transparent manner.
+The Royal Society of Biology maintains an appeals procedure for HEIs that wish to challenge specific decisions, where they feel that an assessment was not conducted as it should have been and in a fair and transparent manner.
 Disagreement about a judgement does not constitute grounds for appeal.

-Appeals will be considered at the discretion of the Society of Biology Council.
+Appeals will be considered at the discretion of the Royal Society of Biology Accreditation Committee.
 Further details about the appeals process are available on request.

-Interim accreditation

-Please see Appendix E.
+Interim Advanced Accreditation Please see Appendix E.